captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 Healthy and Happy,
 ---
-you sort of want to injure them
+you sort of want to injure them.
 ---
-but yeah, so, there's yoga...
+But yeah, so, there’s yoga…
 ---
 My son thinks Iowa City is boring
 ---
-but if he just visited me more often he'd see
+but if he just visited me more often he’d see
 ---
-that now it's very cultural here,
+that now it’s very cultural here,
 ---
-Iowa City is actually very
+Iowa City is actually very…
 ---
-I mean I sort of haven't
+I mean, I sort of haven’t…
 ---
-but you might want to
+but you might want to?
 ---
 ## ROBYN:
-I thought maybe I'd raise bees.
+I thought maybe I’d raise bees.
 ---
 ## SHARON:
 Bees.